sof202/ChromOptimise/documentation/docs/ChromOptimise/Pipeline-Explanation/4_BinarizeFiles.md

 This step takes a user input for the bin size, this will have a noticable effect on the quality of your models.
 ChromHMM recommends a bin size of 200 and this is reflected in this pipeline.
 It is important to consider the implications of changing the bin size.
 A lower value will increase the granularity of the data, but increases the susceptibility to random noise in the dataset.
 A larger value will achieve the opposite.

-To learn more about how the bin size (and other factors) affect the final result of the pipeline, head to [this page].
+To learn more about how the bin size (and other factors) affect the final result of the pipeline, head to [this page](/ChromOptimise/Factors-that-affect-the-output.md).

 # Example usage